f-minzoni/dotnet-hellodocker/README.md

 If you want to jump in and look at the [C# code](https://github.com/f-minzoni/dotnet-hellodocker/blob/master/dotnetapp/Program.cs) in the dotnetapp folder.
 It's a console app, that tries to connect to a PostgreSQL database, init a table, just to persist a greeting, basically, the simple text "Hello Docker" : )

-The complete definition of the applcation components, can be found in "Docker style" in the [docker-compose.yml](https://github.com/f-minzoni/dotnet-hellodocker/blob/master/docker-compose.yml) file:
+The complete definition of the application components, can be found in "Docker style" in the [docker-compose.yml](https://github.com/f-minzoni/dotnet-hellodocker/blob/master/docker-compose.yml) file:
 ```
 version: '2'